myrddincrow/RPG-game/README.md

 Dragons HP Reduced as new system made him a little to hard, and Omega Weapon becomes the last and most difficult boss.

 v 3.0.1
-Added Prompt to name your hero, made all text use heroName and added some taunting phrases from mosnters.
+Added Prompt to name your hero, made all text use heroName and added some taunting phrases from monsters.